Angry Birds Birthday Party

 Pulled Pork & Salsa Chicken served with rolls

 I can't take credit for the awesome cake pops.
 My friend made them.
 She used different color chocolate chips for the different birds, and cut the tip off chips for the round noses, and then the same, but cut in quarters for the eyes.
 Little sprinkles turned out perfect for the eyebrows.
 She used edible pen to mark the eyes and noses, and Starbursts flattened and cut for the beaks.
 On the biggest pig, she used a Starburst for the crown!
 Everyone loved them!

-We got the idea for the cake pops here.
+We got the idea for the cake pops from a local bakery.
 (This is actually what got us started on the whole theme.)

-Other Menu Ideas: Sugar Cookies, Rice Crispy Treats,
+Other Menu Ideas: Sugar Cookies or Rice Crispy Treats.

 Thankfully Costco came through and sold me an un-decorated cake.
 Did you know they would do that?
 I wasn't sure!
 The white frosting and edges are all them.
 I stepped in with the decoration of the top, add to that the glorious cake pops from my awesome friend and it was perfect!

 To get the red bird shaped right I used a paper, cut circular, and traced the edge, then loosely followed the image from the birthday card.